 With some additional components, the DC wave output above can be transformed into a smooth, level DC signal.

 Rectifiers are used as the first stage in converting household mains AC current into DC current for use in electronics in nearly all AC power adapters.
-For example, the USB wall adapter that you plug your phone into to charge converts AC to DC using a rectifier.
-In fact, nearly every electronic device around you that plugs into the wall use a rectifier circuit.
+For example, the USB wall adapter that you use to charge your phone converts AC to DC using a rectifier.
+In fact, nearly every electronic device around you that plugs into the wall contains a rectifier circuit.

 Schottky Barrier Diodes

-Typically just called Schottky diodes, instead of a P-type semiconductor, it just a piece of metal against the N-type.
-This results in a much lower voltage drop, and also fast switching speeds.
+Schottky diodes use a piece of metal against the N-type side instead of a P-type semiconductor.
+This results in a much lower voltage drop and fast switching speeds.